What Size Generator For 30 Amp RV? Avoid This Mistake!

 The sound level of a generator is measured in decibels.

-Anything below 55 dB is acceptable for residential use, while anything over that can be too loud to sleep near it or hear the conversation with the person next to you.
+Anything below 55 dB is acceptable for residential use, while anything over that can be too loud to sleep near or hear the conversation with the person next to you.

 3. Portability: